Eighteen Digital Hash Marks

 "12 digital hash marks."

-"We gotta get going” I think.
+"We gotta get going," I think.
 I jump into action.
 I scoop both boys up in both arms.
 I change their diapers and get Nico dressed.
-Baby is in his PJ’s it's acceptable attire for the drive to Nico’s school and even more acceptable for Wal-Mart because we are going there to shop once we drop Nico off.
-I go out to the mini-van and one at a time I place them in their car seats.
-Nico first then I run back inside and get Christopher next.
-As I walk out with Christopher I notice the time, "Damn ,7:44."
+Baby is in his PJ.
+It's acceptable attire for the drive to Nico's school and even more acceptable for Walmart because we go there to shop once we drop Nico off.
+I go out to the mini-van, and I place them in their car seats one at a time.
+Nico first, then I run back inside and get Christopher next.
+As I walk out with Christopher, I notice the time, "Damn,7:44."

 Christopher Fusaro is the author of Captain Imperfecto.